ppissias/SpacePixels/MANUAL.md

 ### Iterative summary report

 The iterative workflow exports a separate index report that lists each pass, the number of tracks found, the anomaly count, and a link to the corresponding sub-report.

+When processing finishes, SpacePixels prompts you to open:

+- the generated HTML report for the standard pipeline, or
+- the results folder for the iterative pipeline

 ---